-BIDEN TAKES THE HELM AS PRESIDENT: 'DEMOCRACY HAS PREVAILED'
+Biden takes the helm as president: 'Democracy has prevailed'

 The tense atmosphere evoked the 1861 inauguration of Lincoln, who was secretly transported to Washington to avoid assassins on the eve of the Civil War, or Roosevelt's inaugural in 1945, when he opted for a small, secure ceremony at the White House in the waning months of World War II.

-Biden was sworn in by Chief Justice John Roberts; Harris was sworn in by Justice Sonia Sotomayor, the first Latina member of the Supreme Court.
-Vice President Mike Pence, standing in for Trump, sat nearby as Lady Gaga, holding a gold microphone, sang the National Anthem accompanied by the U.S. Marine Corps band.
+Biden was sworn in by Chief Justice John Roberts; Harris by Justice Sonia Sotomayor, the first Latina member of the Supreme Court.
+Vice President Mike Pence, standing in for Trump, sat nearby as Lady Gaga, holding a golden microphone, sang the National Anthem accompanied by the U.S. Marine Corps band.

-Biden oversaw a “Pass in Review,” a military tradition that honors the peaceful transfer of power to a new commander in chief.
-Later, Biden, Harris and their spouses were to be joined by that trio of former presidents to lay a wreath at the Tomb of the Unknown Soldier at Arlington National Ceremony.
+When Pence, in a last act of the outgoing administration, left the Capitol, he walked through a door with badly cracked glass from the riot two weeks ago.
+Later, Biden, Harris and their spouses were joined by the former presidents to lay a wreath at the Tomb of the Unknown Soldier at Arlington National Ceremony.

-Still later, Biden was to join the end of a slimmed-down inaugural parade as he moves into the White House.
-Because of the pandemic, much of this year’s parade was to be a virtual affair featuring performances from around the nation.
+Biden was also to join the end of a slimmed-down inaugural parade as he moves into the White House.
+Because of the pandemic, much of this year's parade was to be a virtual affair featuring performances from around the nation.

 In the evening, in lieu of the traditional glitzy balls that welcome a new president to Washington, Biden will take part in a televised concert that also marks the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
 Among those in the lineup: Bruce Springsteen, Justin Timberlake and Lin-Manuel Miranda.

-“I protested 45’s inauguration, and I wanted to be here when he left,” said Raelyn Maxwell of Park City, Utah. ”And I wanted to celebrate the new president.”
-She brought a bouquet of roses she hoped to toss to Harris and some champagne to toast the occasion.
+This was not an inauguration for the crowds.
+But Americans in the capital city nonetheless brought their hopes to the moment.

+"I feel so hopeful, so thankful," said Karen Jennings Crooms, a D.C. resident who hoped to catch a glimpse of the presidential motorcade on Pennsylvania Avenue with her husband.
+"It makes us sad that this is where we are but hopeful that democracy will win out in the end.
+That's what I'm focusing on."

-Trump is the first president in more than a century to skip the inauguration of his successor.
-In a cold wind, Marine One took off from the White House and soared above a deserted capital city to his own farewell celebration at nearby Joint Base Andrews.
-There, he boarded Air Force One for the final time as president for the flight to his Florida estate.
+Trump was the first president in more than a century to skip the inauguration of his successor.
+After a brief farewell celebration at nearby Joint Base Andrews, he boarded Air Force One for the final time as president.

-“I will always fight for you.
+"I will always fight for you.
 I will be watching.
-I will be listening and I will tell you that the future of this country has never been better,” said Trump, who wished the incoming administration well but once again declined to mention Biden’s name.
+I will be listening and I will tell you that the future of this country has never been better," said Trump.
+He wished the incoming administration well but never mentioned Biden's name.

-The symbolism was striking: The very moment Trump disappeared into the doorway of Air Force One, Biden stepped out of the Blair House, the traditional guest lodging for presidents-in-waiting, and into his motorcade for the short ride to church.
+The symbolism was striking: The very moment Trump disappeared into the doorway of Air Force One, Biden emerged from Blair House, the traditional guest lodging for presidents-in-waiting, and into his motorcade for the short ride to church.

 Trump's second impeachment trial could start as early as this week.
 That could test the ability of the Senate, poised to come under Democratic control, to balance impeachment proceedings with confirmation hearings and votes on Biden's Cabinet choices.